 Ingredients

 The ingredient list is simple and will create a chili that eats like a meal with a robust flavor.
-The only prep you really need to do is to chop up an onion and a green pepper.
+The only prep you really need to do is to mince some garlic and chop up an onion and two bell peppers – one green and one red.
 The rest of the ingredients will be a mix of spices and canned goods.
-We’ll use the convenience of canned tomatoes, tomato puree and canned beans.
+We’ll use the convenience of canned fire-roasted tomatoes, canned crushed tomatoes and canned beans.

 The Secret Ingredient